This crispy chicken thighs dinner features a fragrant sauce and topping of feta cheese. Make this recipe for a fabulous meal any night of the week!

 How to Make Crispy Chicken Thighs In Spiced Tomato Sauce

 Pat the chicken dry with paper towels, and season generously all over with salt and pepper.
-They drier the chicken, the crispier the skin will be.
+The drier the chicken, the crispier the skin will be.

-I’ve got a whole tips section below on how to properly sear chicken thighs for the best results!
+There is an entire section of tips below, explaining how to properly sear chicken thighs for the best results!

 Doesn’t this just-used pan look delicious?
 In all seriousness, it actually is.
 Do not wipe the pan down before starting the sauce.
 Those brown bits (aka fond) add tons of flavor to the final dish.

 If there’s a lot of leftover fat in the pan, you can dab it out with paper towels.
 But don’t touch that fond!

 Toss everything in the pan and simmer, carefully breaking up the whole peeled tomatoes along the way, until the sauce has thickened a bit and tastes awesome.

 You can always add a bit more seasoning to taste.

 STEP 4: RETURN THE CHICKEN TO THE PAN

 Again, leave the skin-side up. so it doesn’t get soggy.
 Nestle the thighs in the tomato sauce without covering them.